aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PDF to WORDML" h2="Render PDF to WORDML within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting PDF to WordML is a common requirement for many C++ developers.
+WordML is an XML-based format used to represent Word documents.
+It is an open standard that allows documents to be easily shared and edited across different platforms.
+WordML documents are also easier to search and index, making them ideal for archiving and data analysis.

+<h2>How Aspose.Total Helps for PDF to WordML Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PDF to WORDML in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PDF file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to WORDML.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert PDF to WORDML in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert PDF file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to WORDML.

+Aspose.PDF for C++ is a powerful library that enables developers to create, read, edit, and convert PDF documents.
+It supports a wide range of features, including text extraction, document manipulation, and image manipulation.
+It also supports a variety of file formats, including PDF, DOC, DOCX, HTML, and XPS.

+Aspose.Words for C++ is an advanced Word Document Processing API that enables developers to create, read, edit, and convert Word documents.
+It supports a wide range of features, including document conversion, text extraction, document manipulation, and image manipulation.
+It also supports a variety of file formats, including DOC, DOCX, HTML, and WORDML.

+By combining the power of Aspose.PDF for C++ and Aspose.Words for C++, developers can easily convert PDF to WORDML in two simple steps.
+This makes it easy for developers to quickly and easily convert PDF documents to WORDML, allowing them to easily share and edit documents across different platforms.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}